ChimeraGaming/AYN-OTA-Changelogs/Thor.md

 - Fixed system crash when setting Android stock wallpaper with an image below 1240×1080 resolution.
 - Fixed TCC clock displaying only 12-hour format regardless of system setting.
-- Fixed inability to unlock the device when lock screen password was enabled and TCC was set to bottom-screen-only mode.
+- Fixed inability to unlock the device when lock screen password was enabled and TCC was set to “bottom screen only” mode.
 - Fixed bottom screen lighting up unexpectedly and TCC becoming unresponsive when using vertical screen apps in top-screen-only mode.
 - Added support for setting wallpapers independently on the bottom screen.
 - Fixed occasional wake and sleep failures when rapidly opening or closing the lid.